siyuan1992/coding-challenge/README.md

 #HBase, #Spark (timestamp: Thu Oct 29 17:54:00 +0000 2015)
 ```

-and added to the adjacency list
+and added to the edge list
 ```
 #Spark <-> #Apache